-The natural catastrophe modelling is leveraged in pricing as well as outwards reinsurance purchasing decisions.
-Brit continuously monitor scientific studies, regularly review the completeness of existing models and the application of the Brit view of risk.
-The Syndicate's exposure to natural catastrophe risks at an overall and peril-region level at key return periods is monitored on an ongoing basis by the Risk Management Function.
-Board limits are in place to ensure the Syndicate is not over exposed to natural catastrophe risk.
+The Brit Group's exposure to natural catastrophe risks at an overall and peril-region level at key return periods is monitored on an ongoing basis by the Risk Management Function.
+Board limits are in place to ensure the Brit Group is not over-exposed to natural catastrophe risk, and reinsurance is purchased to manage tail risk.